varun-jalandery/dynaint/README.md

 11. **src/test/unit** - This directory contains the unit tests
 12. **src/test/functional** - This directory contains the functional
 tests.
+13. **src/test/functional/apis** - This directory contains the functional
+tests for http apis.
+14. **src/test/functional/lambdas** - This directory contains the functional
+tests for lambdas.
+These tests directly call aws lambdas without the api gateway.
-13. **src/lib/Lambda** - This class has invoke method to directly call aws lambdas.
+15. **src/lib/Lambda** - This class has invoke method to directly call aws lambdas.